avinetworks/avi-helm-charts/README.md

   Step 2: Add this repository to your helm CLI

-    helm repo add stable https://avinetworks.github.io/avi-helm-charts/ako-beta
+    helm repo add beta https://avinetworks.github.io/avi-helm-charts/ako-beta

-Use the `values.yaml` to edit values related to Avi configuration.
+Use the `values.yaml` from this repository to edit values related to Avi configuration.
 Values and their corresponding index can be found [here](#parameters)

   Step 3: Search the available charts for AKO